rikuf2/basic-csharp/src/content/index.md

 hidden: false
 ---

-# THIS SITE IS UNDER CONSTRUCTION AND WILL BE PUBLISHED 1.9.2021!

 Welcome to the Basics of Programming with C# course!
 The course begins 1.9.2021 and ends 31.10.2021.

 ## Attending the course